Capstone Project Title

 Curriculum, Early Childhood, Social-Emotional Learning, Character Development

 Finn, Celeste, "Dragonfly’s Toolkit: An Innovative Curriculum Framework to Facilitate Socio-Emotional and Character Development Skills in Preschoolers" (2018).
-School of Education Student Capstone Projects.
+School of Education and Leadership Student Capstone Projects.
 250.

 School of Education Student Capstone Projects